As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 To wrap it up, be careful with your rock collections.
 Make a practice out of identifying your minerals and keep any questionable ones in an enclosed space to be extra safe.

 Wear gloves while rockhounding, especially with metallic-looking materials.
-However, these minerals are not so dangerous to not be curious about, so if you are curious, you could go collecting them with the right precautions!
+However, these minerals are not so dangerous to not be curious about, so if you are curious, you could go collect them with the right precautions!

 TIP: Stay safe when you go rockhounding and yourself.
 If you are interested in the best gloves for rockhounding, check out my top 3 picks in the article below: